inet-framework/inet-showcases/docs/visualizer/advanced/index.md

 The modules names should be capitalized
 Actually, the qtenv looks better
 </pre>
+-->

-## Including Multiple Visualizer Modules
+## Including multiple visualizer modules

 Visualizations from multiple visualizer modules of the same type can be combined to create more complex visualizations that would not be possible using a single visualizer module.
-In this section, we present an example simulation that demonstrates the use of two visualizer modules.
-The configuration for the simulation is defined in the omnetpp.ini file.
-The configuration uses the following network:
+In this section, we present two example simulations that demonstrates the use of two visualizer modules.
+The configurations for the simulations are defined in the omnetpp.ini file.
+TODO: rewrite for two configs The configuration uses the following network:

 <img class="screen" src="network.png">